probmods/probmods2/teaching_extras/GenerativeLeaves.md

 title: Falling leaves
 ---

+## How to do these exercises

+1. Introduce yourselves!
+If you've not met yet, give some background and a fun fact.
+2. Choose a driver -- this person will be typing and runing code for the group, and should share screen.
+(It's ok to switch the driver part way through.)
+3. Those who aren't driving should help navigate!
+Don't be passive, the driver needs your help.
+4. These exercises are designed to be more about discussion and sense-making than coding.
+Ask 'what if' and 'why does that happen'!
+5. Help each other learn.
+Keep everyone involved.
+Be kind!

+## Falling leaves

 You want to understand where leaves fall under a tree in your yard.

-You imagine a single leaf falling and decide to treat time as discrete steps, and position as a single real number.
-At each step the current position changes to a new position.
-Write a simple version of this `step` function:
+You imagine a single leaf falling and decide to treat time as discrete steps and position as a single real number.
+At each step the current horizontal (`x`) position changes to a new position, while the leaf moves down one vertical step.
+Write a simple version of the `step` function that takes the current `x` and returns the next:

 ~~~~
 var step = function(x) {